vbaska3001/Bash_Scripts_VB/README.md

 # VB-Bash_Scripts

-This repository contains Bash scripts that I created to practice and showcase my skills in shell scripting.
+This repository contains Bash scripts that I created, used in Linux systems and to showcase my skills in shell scripting.
 Each script was written and tested by me, focusing on simple automation tasks and problem-solving in Linux systems.

 # Scripts and Usage: